amitbet/vncproxy/README.md

 # VncProxy
 An RFB proxy, written in go that can save and replay FBS files
-* supports all modern encodings & most useful pseudo-encodings
+* Supports all modern encodings & most useful pseudo-encodings
-* supports multiple VNC client connections & multi servers (chosen by sessionId)
+* Supports multiple VNC client connections & multi servers (chosen by sessionId)
-* supports being a "websockify" proxy (for web clients like NoVnc)
+* Supports being a "websockify" proxy (for web clients like NoVnc)
-* produces FBS files compatible with tightvnc player (while using tight's default 3Byte color format)
+* Produces FBS files compatible with tightvnc player (while using tight's default 3Byte color format)
-* can also be used as:
+* Can also be used as:
-    * a screen recorder vnc-client
+    * A screen recorder vnc-client
-    * a replay server to show fbs recordings to connecting clients
+    * A replay server to show fbs recordings to connecting clients

-- tested on tight encoding with:
+- Tested on tight encoding with:
     - Tightvnc (client + java client + server)
     - FBS player (tightVnc Java player)
     - NoVnc(web client)